I have been teaching since 2007 and I tutor students regularly via skype.

 What I do when I am not tutoring

 Since returning from France, I have worked with my theatre company on several productions and have travelled all around the UK with them.
 I have continued my work as a team motivational leader with M&MR, a company who specialise in team building events.
-I have Assistant Directed on The Magic Flute for Longborough Festival Opera and The Complete Singer.
-I have also worked as an Assistant Stage Manager with Playful Productions.
-When I'm not cycling around London going to work I enjoy: baking, cooking for friends, reading and singing.
+I have Assistant Directed on The Magic Flute for Longborough Festival Opera and Barefoot Opera.
+I conduct two choirs as part of Some Voices and am part of their professional arm, singing in a wide range of spaces from Shoreditch House to turning on the Christmas Lights at Seven Dials.
+When I'm not cycling around London or cruising the canals on Hornbeam, my narrowboat (also my home!) you might find me browsing record shops, cooking for friends or reading.

 "The lessons have been a great success and we really appreciate Sophie's help and guidance.
 She is extremely well prepared and very proactive with my son and we are delighted to have her help!"
 (Mother of Pre-Test student)